sa2225/BunchApp_Appium_Challenge/README.md

 11. Validate on entering an invalid number and clicking continue, an error pop up must be displayed prompting the user to enter a valid number.

 **Test report**:
-There is an extent report generated at the end of the test suite run under Reports/extent.html to show the test cases passed vs failed
+There is an extent report generated at the end of the test suite run under Reports/extent.html to show the test cases passed vs failed.

 **Events Logged using Log4j API**:
-The events logged during execution are captured on console as well as under logs/bunchAppTests.log
+The events logged during execution are captured on console as well as under logs/bunchAppTests.log.

 **Steps to Run the test suite**:

 **Pre-requisite to run**:
 Please change the Desired Capabilities in the TestBase.java class according to the device and version that is being used.
-Also, UDID would need to be changed which can be fetched by running **adb devices** on terminal when Appium server is talking to the device
+Also, UDID would need to be changed which can be fetched by running **adb devices** on terminal when Appium server is talking to the device.

+a.
 Right click on Testng.xml> Run As>TestNG Suite
 OR
+b.
 Right click on pom.xml>Run As>Maven Test
 OR
-an be directly run from terminal using below steps:
+c.
+Can be directly run from terminal using below steps:
   a. cd to project location
   b. mvn clean install